ironkayman/RebisTheory/rebis_theory.md

 This two aspects seem wo us extremely strong arguments.
 But, there is one more - [Heavy Statue](https://wiki.spiralknights.com/File:Exploration-Heavy_Statue.png).
 They have the ornament evil eye and [Troika](https://wiki.spiralknights.com/Troika), a weapon suggested to belong to tortomega.
 The further analysis will be concluded in relation to the presence of evil eye in its [own section](#evil-eye).

-##### Castle Builders and Irish Mythology
+##### Fomorians and Irish Mythology

-But, it is here we can propose one seemingly definitive solution for the question of who has built the castles across Cradle.

 We will appeal to irish mythology specifically, due to its later relevance in the context of Almire.
 Here, we are concerned with the story of Balor - a one-eyed giant, a king of Fomorians, - malevolent civilization from the Underworld, embodying forces of chaos and destruction, at war with pantheon of deities named Tuatha De Danann.

-What is important here, is that across the myths, Fomorians were ones building castles across Ireland and up to a mythological Battle of Mag Tuired, ruled over it.
+What is important here, is that across the myths, Fomorians were ones ruling over Ireland up to a mythological Battle of Mag Tuired.

-This idea can be directly applied to the current setting and a vagueness of castles' origin.
-That is, we propose, that the castles were originally built by tortomega, titans.

 The other relation is one of the eye - as mentioned earlier, titans are depicted as cyclops, and possessing a single eye, weather it is a helm or their anatomy, a connection to the eye of Balor could be made here, as in myths, his eye.
-It symbolizes evl and destructive power, conveniently similar to the dread seal, evil eye of Spiral Knights, which will be discussed soon.
+It symbolizes evil and destructive power, conveniently similar to the dread seal, evil eye of Spiral Knights, which will be discussed soon.

 #### Minerals and Souls: Part 1